 Top With Veggies: The More Colorful, The Better

 You’ve got your base, now paint your palette of salad greens with whatever veggies your little heart desires!
 My regular dinner salads comprise whatever I have in my fridge and on my countertop.
 Carrots, radishes, celery, avocado, tomatoes, beets, sprouts, olives, artichokes, cauliflower — whatever.
 Pretty much all of my salads are topped with onion, usually red (purple), which livens things up and adds complexity.
 Hate onions?
 Leave ‘em off!
 Things become more interesting when you find fun veggies like watermelon radishes and purple carrots, still present at the Cambridge farmers’ market, or sun gold cherry tomatoes in the summer (which I pop into my mouth like M&M’s).
-The devil may be in the dietary details but selecting brightly colored veggies is an easy strategy to guide healthful choices: the more varied the veggies and brilliantly hued the colors, the more nutrition you’re getting.
+The devil may be in the dietary details but selecting brightly colored veggies is an easy strategy to guide healthful choices: the more varied the veggies and brilliantly hued the colors, the more nutrients you’re getting.

 Boosting Flavor and Nutrition: Salad Additions